 I was always a huge hater when it came to SEO certification.
 Google doesn’t offer one, and all of the ones I saw being offered were extremely low quality.
 With that said, my users were constantly asking me to do this, and I finally gave in.
 The ClickMinded SEO Certification is now real, and you get one once you finish the course and pass the final exam.

 I used to think online classes were a complete scam.
 They used to have that “University of Phoenix” stigma in my mind.
 Maybe it was because I took a few in college and they were garbage.

 Since starting ClickMinded, I’ve received dozens of emails from students describing some amazing outcomes.
 A huge number of people have said they’re getting more traffic and customers after finishing the class – which is validation that it’s working, and that’s great.
 But there’ve also been students that were hired for a new job, promoted from their old job, or changed their career entirely after taking the course.
 Getting emails like that has been awesome.

 I’ve now been on both sides of the table.
-I’ve taught a class with thousands of users that have been positively impacted, and I’ve now participated in a class with thousands of users, and was very positively impacted.
+I’ve taught a class with thousands of users that have been positively impacted, and I’ve participated as a student in classes with thousands of users and was very positively impacted.

 Online learning is for real.

 Now I’m interested in working on a viable alternative to grad school.

 I think my advice for starting a new side project can be summarized in two points: